 "I remember when he was captured.
 It was awful," said Kirk, who attends the same church as Bergdahl's parents.
 "When I got the text, I just started screaming and went to turn on the TV.
 It's surreal that he's coming home."

-Rebecca DeShields, also a Hailey resident, said that when she heard about the news she grabbed her bike and attached a bright yellow balloon to the front.
+Rebecca DeShields, also a Hailey resident, said that when she heard about it she grabbed her bike and attached a bright yellow balloon to the front.
 "This is a story of redemption, this is a story of one of our own coming home," she said.

 DeShields was standing outside Zaney's River Street Cafe, where Bergdahl used to work as a barista.
 The coffee shop became the town's center for friends and acquaintances to show support for Bergdahl.